urchade/GLiNER/README.md

-# Training a Gliner Model
+# Training / Finetuning a GLiNER Model

 ## Step 1: Install the Gliner Package
 First, install the `gliner` package using pip: